Zaxxon: Commercial

 The arcade game was a major commercial success worldwide.
 In Japan, Game Machine magazine listed it as the 18th highest-grossing arcade game of 1981, despite having only a limited release towards the end of the year; it did not appear on the magazine's top 20 annual list for 1982.
 The magazine later listed the game as the eighth top-grossing table arcade cabinet of May 1983.

 The arcade game was a bigger commercial hit in North America, where it reached the top of the monthly US RePlay arcade charts in June 1982.
 The Amusement & Music Operators Association (AMOA) later listed it among the top six highest-grossing arcade games of 1982 in the United States.

 The ColecoVision version was also commercially successful, being Coleco's best-selling non-bundled cartridge for the console up until 1983.
+In June 1983, Electronic Games ranked the ColecoVision version of Zaxxon as the #3 “Most Popular Videogame Cartridge” in its monthly reader poll.

 The home computer ports were commercially successful in North America and Europe.
 II Computing listed Zaxxon fourth on its list of top Apple II games as of late 1985, based on sales and market-share data.
 On home computers in the United States, Zaxxon received a "Gold Award" from the Software Publishers Association (SPA) in December 1987 for software sales above 100,000 units.
 U.S. Gold's home computer version of Zaxxon was ranked number two on the UK software sales chart in early 1985.